testillano/h2agent/README.md

   negative number means unlimited (depends on your hardware) and 0 is prohibited.
   Defaults to 1.

+[-r|--rampup-seconds <value>]
+  Rampup seconds to reach 'eps' linearly.
+Defaults to 0.
+  Only available for speeds over 1 event per second.

 [-i|--initial <value>]
   Initial value for datagram.
 Defaults to 0.